elemental-vm/test-vm/README.md

 ## Registers

 TestVM has 10 general purpose registers and four special purpose registers.
 Registers 'A' through 'J' may be used however the programmer likes.
 The programmer is responsible for preserving them between function calls.
+Register names are not case sensitive.

 In source code, registers are denoted with a dollar sign: `$A`.

 Registers PC, SP, FP, and RT are special purpose.
 The registers are for the Program Counter, Stack Pointer, Frame Pointer, and
 Return address respectively.
-Currently offsets are not possible and the FP and RT registers aren't used.
-They will eventually be used once proper function calls are implemented.
+Currently offsets are not possible.

+## Step Debugging

+With step debugging you can go instruction by instruction through a program.
+On each step the registers, stack, and next instruction will be printed.
+The debugger will wait for input before continuing.
+Just pressing enter will execute the current instruction and then break on the next one.
+The command `next` will continue execution until another STEP instruction is encountered in which case debugging will be enabled again.
+The command `continue` will continue execution and ignore any STEP instructions for the rest of the execution.